fhdsl/conrad/README.md

 token](https://learn.microsoft.com/en-us/azure/cognitive-services/speech-service/rest-text-to-speech?tabs=streaming#how-to-get-an-access-token).
 The function require an API key and region as inputs.
 The access token is used to send requests to the API.

+:warning: Be sure to specify the Speech resource region that corresponds to your API Key.

 ``` r
 ms_get_token(api_key = "YOUR_API_KEY", region = "westus")